rsyncOSX/RsyncOSX_archived/README.md

 ### Compile

 To compile the code, install Xcode and open the RsyncOSX project file.
 Before compiling, open in Xcode, the `RsyncOSX/General` preference page (after opening the RsyncOSX project file) and replace your own credentials in `Signing`, or just disable Signing.
-And then compile your own version of RsyncOSX.
+Then compile your own version of RsyncOSX.

 ## versionRsyncOSX

-The file `versionRsyncOSX.plist` is checked (in background) by RsyncOSX at every startup.
+The file `versionRsyncOSX.plist` is checked (in a asynchron background que) by RsyncOSX at every startup.
 The file is hosted on Dropbox (for the moment) at URL `https://dl.dropboxusercontent.com/u/52503631/versionRsyncOSX.plist?raw=1`.
-The content of file is `version number` and link to new `RsyncOSX.dmg` file.
-At startup RsyncOSX checks its own version number with version numbers listed in file.
-If RsyncOSX match own version number with remote file there is released a newer version of RsyncOSX.
+The content of URL is `version number` and link to new `RsyncOSX.dmg` file.
+At startup RsyncOSX checks its version number compared to version numbers listed in URL.
+If there is a match between RsyncOSX version number and URL there is released a newer version of RsyncOSX.

 ### Graphics